ilsh1964/github-HowTo/Git Part 1 - Work Locally.md

 ## Working with git
 ```
 $ git init                                    # Create a brand new Git repository in this directory
-$ git add .                                   # Add all changes files to the stage area
+$ git add .                                   # Add all changes in the current directory to the stage area
-$ git add -A                                  # Add all changes files (inc removed) to staging area
+$ git add -A                                  # Add all changes (removed, modified, sub-dir, new) files to the staging area
+$ git add -A dir_name/                        # Add all changes in dir_name/ to the staging area
+$ git add -u                                  # Add only changed and removed files (not new) to the staging area
 $ git add *.txt                               # Add all *.txt files to the stage area
 $ git add FILENAME                            # Add FILENAME again
 $ git reset FILENAME                          # Remove file from staging area